2016

 The Joan Flasch Artists’ Book Collection of the School of the Art Institute of Chicago

-MoMA – Franklin Furnace Artist Book Collection (currently indexing)
+Franklin Furnace Artist Book Collection, NYC.

 CDAN.
 Center for Art and Nature.
 In-Doc.
 Huesca, Spain